 Today, high levels of economic inequality are limiting our region's capacity to grow.
-Inequality limits the ability of many talented and skilled residents to succeed, often due to factors such as the community they live in, their race or ethnicity, and/or their socioeconomic status.
-These external limits on opportunity can extend across generations, circumscribing the lifelong earnings and entrepreneurial potential of residents through decreased access to quality education, employment, housing, community, or transportation choices.
+Inequality unfolds across a number of dimensions, limiting the ability of some residents to succeed due to compounding factors such as the community they live in, their race or ethnicity, and/or their socioeconomic status.
+Limited opportunity can extend across generations, circumscribing the lifelong earnings and entrepreneurial potential of residents through decreased access to quality education, employment, housing, community, or transportation choices.
 These residents are not well connected to opportunities provided by the region's economy.
-As a result, a substantial portion of the region's human capital -- embodied in the talents and skills of these residents -- is being wasted.
+As a result, a substantial portion of the region's human capital - embodied in the talents and skills of these residents - is being wasted.

 To compete in the future, the Chicago region must make full use of all its resources, including the full potential of its existing workforce, businesses, and infrastructure.
-Regions with lower degrees of economic inequality -- the gap between the highest and lowest wage earners -- experience stronger and more sustained economic growth, so decreasing inequality and increasing connections to the region's economy for under-engaged workers will provide benefits across the economy.
-Paired with other strategies to promote the competitiveness of our economic assets, emphasizing inclusive economic initiatives can help the region restart long-term economic growth and increase the prosperity of all its residents.
-These strategies can also help the region attract and retain a diverse set of residents.
-The region has recently lost population, particularly low and moderate income residents and African American residents.
-To grow, we must provide economic opportunity for all residents.
+Regions with lower degrees of economic inequality - the gap between the highest and lowest wage earners - experience stronger and more sustained economic growth, so decreasing inequality and increasing connections to the region's economy for under-engaged workers will provide benefits across the economy.
+Paired with other strategies to promote the competitiveness of our economic assets, inclusive growth strategies can help the region to restart long-term economic growth and increase the prosperity of all its residents.

-To focus efforts to promote inclusive growth, CMAP has identified economically disconnected areas (EDAs), which are places with concentrations of low-income residents who are also persons of color or have limited English proficiency.
-As shown in the following figure, outcomes -- whether employment, income, housing status, or commute -- for many residents of these areas differ sharply from the outcomes for residents that call other parts of the region home.
-These outcomes also differ across racial and ethnic groups, as the region's black and Hispanic residents often face the longest commutes, lower incomes, and less education.
-ON TO 2050 will also define other vulnerable groups -- such as the transit-dependent, elderly, or people with disabilities -- who may warrant special consideration for different planning topics, such as climate change or transit access.
+To assess options to promote inclusive growth, CMAP has identified economically disconnected areas (EDAs), which are concentrations of low-income residents who are also persons of color or have limited English proficiency.
+As shown on the facing page, outcomes -- whether employment, income, housing status, or commute -- for many residents of these areas differ sharply from the outcomes for residents that call other parts of the region home.
+ON TO 2050 may also define other vulnerable groups - such as the transit-dependent, elderly, or people with disabilities -- that may warrant special consideration for different planning topics, such as climate change or transit access.